Westmoreland Mall: Live! Casino Pittsburgh

 Live!
-Casino Pittsburgh is a $160 million, 129,552 square foot gaming and entertainment complex at Westmoreland Mall, which was built in the former Bon-Ton building.
-It is owned by Gaming and Leisure Properties and operated by Baltimore-based Cordish Companies.
+Casino Pittsburgh is a gaming and entertainment facility occupying the former Bon-Ton anchor space at Westmoreland Mall.
+The project was developed by an affiliate of The Cordish Companies after the Bon-Ton store closed in 2018.

-On August 14, 2019, officials with the Pennsylvania Gaming Control Board awarded Cordish a gaming license to operate the two-story facility.
-Demolition began on the interior of the building in late 2019, with a groundbreaking ceremony held on November 13, 2019.
-Construction on the casino would be impacted due to the COVID-19 pandemic, although the project would be completed in just one year.
-The casino officially opened for business on November 24, 2020, following a soft opening the week prior.
+The Pennsylvania Gaming Control Board awarded a Category 4 casino license for the Westmoreland County project in August 2019.
+The approximately $150 million facility opened to the general public on November 24, 2020.
+The casino became the first Category 4 facility to begin operations in Pennsylvania.

 The 31,677-square-foot casino floor includes 750 slot machines and electronic table games, 33 live action table games, a 1,400-square-foot poker room with six table games, and two high-limit rooms, including a high-limit slots room and a high-limit table games room with three tables and a bar.
 There is parking for more than 6,000 vehicles, including a two-level, 715-car parking deck with a covered walkway to the casino.

-Additionally, the casino features a FanDuel sportsbook and lounge, a 7,000-square-foot multi-use event center called The Venue Live!, a small lounge area called the Social Club, as well as several nationally recognized restaurants and live entertainment venues, including Sports & Social Steel City, Guy Fieri's American Kitchen and Bar and PBR Cowboy Bar Pittsburgh.
+Additionally, the casino features a FanDuel sportsbook and lounge, a 7,000-square-foot multi-use event center called The Venue Live!, a small lounge area called the Social Club, as well as several nationally recognized restaurants and live entertainment venues, including Sports & Social Steel City, Mangia featuring DeLallo and PBR Cowboy Bar Pittsburgh.
 The casino is accessible via exterior entrances, the parking garage as well as within the mall.

 In March 2022, Cordish sold the building and ground lease to Gaming and Leisure Properties in a leaseback transaction, along with its sister property, Live!
 Casino & Hotel Philadelphia.

-In August 2025, it was proposed that a convention center and a hotel be added to the casino complex.